 Baby, It’s Cold Outside — Tips to Keep Your Four-Legged Friends Safe During The Winter

-Although the winter months mean playing in the snow, ice skating, and hot chocolate, this time of year can also present some dangerous situations for our four-legged friends.
+Winter conjures up images of playing in the snow, ice skating, and hot chocolate, but this time of year can also present some dangerous situations for our four-legged friends.
 Just like humans, pets can easily be affected by the cold, and it is important to keep the following things in mind to make sure our furry friends stay safe:

 Let it Grow, Let it Grow.
 Your pet’s fur is like a built-in coat!
 While it might be easier on your furniture to shave your pets, letting your pet’s fur grow will help them stay warm in the winter.